Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 Water-based spar urethaneFour2Doors, trim, and furniture

-How many Layers of Polyurethane: Is One-Coat Polyurethane Good?
+How Many Layers of Polyurethane: Is One-Coat Polyurethane Good?

 Due to the long drying time of polyurethane, a few manufacturers have been trying to come up with quicker and easier solutions.
 An increasingly popular alternative is a product called one coat polyurethane.